February Is American Heart Health Month!

 - Grab your kids, put on music, and do jumping jacks, skip rope, or dance in your living room or yard.

 How much is enough?
 Aim for at least 2½ hours of physical activity each week—that’s just 30 minutes a day, 5 days a week.
 In addition, do muscle strengthening exercises 2 days a week.
 Can’t carve out a lot of time in your day?
 Don’t chuck your goal, chunk it.
 Try 10 or 15 minutes a few times a day.
-NHLBI’s Move More fact sheet has ideas to get and keep you moving.

 New Dietary Guidelines Have Been Released